QuazChick/bedrock-wiki/docs/concepts/emojis.md

 ### Understanding the Hex System
-The glyph (png file)'s name contains the first part of the hex code for the character, for example, the glyph's name could be `glyph_E1`, we are using `E1` because it has more space, you can download this and use it as a guide to make sure your emoji doesnt come outside of its own designated emoji slot,
+The glyph (png file)'s name contains the first part of the hex code for the character, for example, the glyph's name could be `glyph_E1`, we are using `E1` because it has more space, You can download this and use it as a guide to make sure your emoji does not extend beyond its own designated emoji slot.

 <WikiImage
     src="/assets/images/concepts/emojis/custom/annotated/glyph_E1.png"